marekdano/padraigobrien.github.io/src/thank-you/index.md

 # What to expect

-I will be send out preiodic emails on what i have been researching in relation to starting my own indie business and the results of the experiments i carried out.
+I will be sending out preiodic emails on what i have been researching in relation to starting my own indie business and the results of the experiments i carried out.

 ## Hulacorn